christo/revenge/README.md

 * search github and elsewhere for existing databases of software.
 Maybe model database sources?
 Try for md5 or sha content hashes for file identification. archive.org software entries have multiple stored in xml files, e.g. see https://archive.org/download/BoloMacintosh which is part of https://archive.org/details/softwarelibrary_mac
+* representation of a syntax-independent assembler pseudo-op and Dialect can implement syntax-specifics

 ## Done